Learning and Training: Statistics and Myths

-While the budget may be nearly identical to the last couple of years, organizations are getting more training for their dollars since the elearning market has had several major merges and in turn, dropped their prices in order to stay competitive (Training Magazine, 2005).
+While the some budgets may be nearly identical to previous years, organizations are getting more training for their dollars since the elearning market has had several major merges and in turn, dropped their prices in order to stay competitive (Training Magazine, 2005).
 In addition, the advancement of new instructional tools, in particular those that are focused on elearning, make the development process more effective and efficient.

 Bryan Chapman of Brandon-Hall listed these average development times:

 - 34:1 — Instructor-Led Training (ILT), including design, lesson plans, handouts, PowerPoint slides, etc. (Chapman, 2007).